pll25/iHack-2021/README.md

 But in order to do this, you will need to follow the conversation to find the other parts of our file.

 Right click packet #50 and hit ''Follow'' -> ''TCP Stream''.
-A window will popup, and you will notice that in the background wireshark window you will have at new filter applied.
+A window will popup, and you will notice that in the background wireshark window you will have a new filter applied.
 It should look like :
 > tcp.stream eq 11

 ![packet-bytes](https://user-images.githubusercontent.com/16509773/122678317-4cef4600-d1b4-11eb-8ba2-b8e25ca977b7.jpg)